 Check up!
-People in this audience are businesses who are looking to hire those, who specialize in the medical field.
+People in this audience are businesses who are looking to hire those, who specializes in the medical field.
 They are searching for medical professionals, such as doctors, surgeons, nurses, dentists, veterinarians, physicians, therapists, chiropractors, and podiatrists.

 The beginning of all careers starts with staffing and recruiters.
-Businesses in this audience are looking to hire recruiters and staffers, which may seem a little meta, but in fact finding quality talent is one of the hardest things to do.
+Businesses in this audience are looking to hire recruiters and staffers, which may seem a little meta, but in fact, finding quality talent is one of the hardest things to do.
 They may look for these individuals in places such as Robert Half, CareerBuilder, Indeed, LinkedIn, Glassdoor, or Monster.

 Your ad here!
-This audience consists of those interested in hiring people with an expertise in offline advertising such as billboards, word of mouth, promotional products, newspaper ads and postcards.
+This audience consists of those interested in hiring people with an expertise in offline advertising such as billboards, word of mouth, promotional products, newspaper ads, and postcards.
 They may have worked at large firms like BBDO, Leo Burnett, Oglivy & Mather, or other smaller agencies.

 It pays to advertise!
 Prospects in this audience focus on making company's brand identity more attractive to consumers.
 Functions of this audience include consumer research, media planning, graphic design, account management, especially large business accounts.
-They have past experiences with agencies like WPP Group, Omnicom Group, Publicis Groupe, Interpublic Group, and Dentsu
+They have past experiences with agencies like WPP Group, Omnicom Group, Publicis Groupe, Interpublic Group, and Dentsu.

 It's just good PR.
 This audience consists of businesses that focus on building a bridge of communication between a company's brand and values to an audience.
 Functions of this audience include building and strengthening relationships between businesses and customers, planning campaigns, and crisis communication.
-They may have past experiences with agencies like Edelman, Weber Shandwick, Ketchum and FleischHillard.
+They may have past experiences with agencies like Edelman, Weber Shandwick, Ketchum, and FleischHillard.

 Nature calls!
 For businesses' aid!
 Businesses in this audience focus on managing and researching the quality of forests, parks, lands, and other raw materials Functions of this audience include ensuring activities comply with government regulations, protecting a country's national parks, and advising farmers and ranchers.
 They may have been researching government agencies like the USDA, National Park Service and Fish and Wildlife Service.

 You can bet the farm on those in this audience, which focus on maintaining the quality of crops and livestock.
 Functions of this audience include harvesting crops, feeding livestock, and operating farm machinery.
-They tend to buy equipment like plows, pesticides, and tractors, which they may acquire from companies like Monsanto, John Deere and Wayne Farms.
+They tend to buy equipment like plows, pesticides, and tractors, which they may acquire from companies like Monsanto, John Deere, and Wayne Farms.